Google-Developer-Group-Qassim-Unversity/QU-Robotics-Team/README.md

 ## Our Vision
 To become one of the **leading university robotics teams in the region**, proudly representing our university in **local and global competitions** through innovation and technical excellence.

 ---

-## Coming Soon
-Stay tuned for the launch of our **official website** and **social media platforms**, where we will share our latest projects, achievements, and events.

----
 ### Leaders